frederic-perez/AmE-dictionary/data/dictionary.md

 __lackadaisical__ _adj_ :four: /lak-uh-DAY-zi-kuhl/ [:scroll: From lackadaisy, alteration of lack a day, contraction of alack the day (an expression of regret, grief, or disapproval).]
 Lacking enthusiasm; indifferent; lazy.
 __lackey__ _n_ :three::hammer: (lackeys) _A political lackey._
 __lackluster__ _adj_ :nine::m: Lacking in vitality, force, or conviction; uninspired or uninspiring. _Technical glitches have contributed to the lackluster response._ _A lackluster 1-0 victory at Malaga._
-__laconic__ _adj_ :three: Using or marked by the use of few words; terse or concise. _Syn_ curt, crisp _Their father, though very laconic in his expressions of pleasure, was really glad to see them._
+__laconic__ _adj_ :four: Using or marked by the use of few words; terse or concise. _Syn_ curt, crisp _Their father, though very laconic in his expressions of pleasure, was really glad to see them._
 __lacquered__ _v_
 __lacrosse__ _n_ :three::camera::hammer: _A lacrosse team._ _Lacrosse games._
 __lacuna__ _n_ A gap or missing part, as in a manuscript, series, or logical argument; hiatus.